JustinSDK/cqMore/docs/polygon.md

 ## Parameters

-- `points`: the list of x, y points.
+- `points`: a list of x, y points.

 ## Examples